AntonNeld/drodbot/README.md

 Open DROD in a separate window.

-### Training the tile classification
+### Get data for the tile classification

-Before DRODbot can play any rooms (competently), it needs to learn how to interpret what it is seeing.
+Before DRODbot can play any rooms, it needs to learn how to interpret what it is seeing.
 Enter "Train classifier" mode in the DRODbot window, and:

 - Open the editor in DROD, and begin editing a new room.
-- In the DRODbot window, click "Generate training data" and wait for it to finish.
-This will take 5-10 minutes, during which you can't do anything else involving the mouse, keyboard, or having another window focused.
-Go do something else.
+- In the DRODbot window, click "Train model" and wait for it to finish.
+While it's working, you can't do anything else involving the mouse, keyboard, or having another window focused.
-- Click "Load training data", "Traing model" and "Save model weights" in that order.
-Wait for the previous command to finish before starting the next.

 ## What it can do